wumpz/ireport/README.md

 * make IReport a maven multi module project
 * upgrade Netbeans Platform to Apache Netbeans V12.2 or higher.
 * upgrade JasperReports to a more recent version, since this fork starts with version 5.6.
+  * avoid to immediate implement all new features of new JasperReport versions
 * refactor IReport to have a wrapper module.
 At the moment all third party jars are put directly into the main modules
 * refactor IReport and split it into multiple smaller modules, this one large module technique its like a smell
   * remove extensive module openess, nearly all packages are exported
 * begin to add tests, strangely it is quite untested via automation
+* performance, performance, performance
+* maybe removal of unneeded plugin (is hadoop hive required, mongodb?)

 ## TODO